Danielle Zaikoff

-Danielle W. Zaikoff is a French-Canadian Geotechnical Engineer.
+Danielle W. Zaikoff is a French-Canadian geo-technical Engineer.
 She was the first woman to become the president of the Ordre des ingénieurs du Québec (OIQ) and of the Canadian Council of Professional Engineers as well as the first woman to become a member of the Canadian Academy of Engineering.

 Education

 When she was 10 years old, Zaikoff moved to Montreal, Canada.
 Zaikoff went to school at Collège Marie de France and went on to study Civil Engineering at École Polytechnique de Montréal.
 She was the only woman in her cohort.

 Zaikoff returned to study for her Masters in Geotechnical Engineering, securing a scholarship from her employer and graduating in 1972.

 Career

 After finishing her BSc in 1967, Zaikoff joined the Contract Department at Hydro-Quebec.
-At the time she had to get an office-based role as women were not allowed to work on site or in the field.
+At the time, she had to get an office-based role as women were not allowed to work on site or in the field.

 Zaikoff then moved to the Geotechnical Department eventually becoming the head of the department.
 She went on to become the head of the Dam Performance Section and then Director of Plant Engineering.
 She was the first female Director at Hydro-Quebec.